Zhang Jike: Career

 In 2016, Zhang Jike defeated Ma Long easily 4–1 in the final of the Kuwait Open.

 During the Rio Olympics, Zhang defeated Koki Niwa in the quarter-final and Vladimir Samsonov in the semi-final.
 In the final he lost to his teammate Ma Long 0–4.

 In 2017 at the Asian Championships Zhang defeated Yuya Oshima and Lin Gaoyuan before taking the bronze medal.
 At the WTTC in Düsseldorf/Germany, Zhang lost to Lee Sangsu of South-Korea 1–4.
 He could not play to his full potential as only the previous month he was under treatment for a hip injury.
 Next month in the China Open, he conceded his match versus Masaki Yoshida as he was again suffering from a hip injury.
 After 5 months being absent, Zhang appeared on the World Tour again.
 He participated in the German Open but lost to Tiago Apolonia 1–4.
 His world ranking dropped to 176 due to his absence from the World Tour.
 6 months later he participated on the 2018 World Tour again.
 He first lost to Maharu Yoshimura, 3–4 in the Hong Kong Open as it was his first match after a long break from competitive play.
-Later that year at the China Open, he easily defeated Aruna Quadri but couldn't survive the speed of Tomokazu Harimoto.
+Later that year at the China Open, he easily defeated Quadri Aruna but couldn't survive the speed of Tomokazu Harimoto.
 At the Japan Open, he was back in form again and defeated Lin Yun-ju, Jonathan Groth, Liang Jiangkun and Jin Ueda.
 But unfortunately he injured his back while playing against Harimoto in the final and lost 3–4 in a narrow match.
 His ranking however increased to number 71 in just one month.
 Two months later at the Asia-Euro Championships he defeated Bastian Steger and Jonathan Groth and proved he is still in form.

+On June 1, 2018, he participated in the FIVB Tour China Open, losing 0-4 to Tomokazu Harimoto in the first round of the men's singles.
+On June 10, he finished second in the men's singles at the FIVB Japan Open, losing 3-4 to Tomokazu Harimoto.
+On August 5, he helped Team Asia beat Team Europe 7-3 in the 2018 Asia-Europe Men's Table Tennis All-Star Match and won the individual MVP award.